joeseegtatz/loss-slicer/README.md

 - [PySlice Library](./slicing-library/README.md) - Core loss landscape analysis tools
 - [TensorBoard Plugin](./tensorboard_plugin/README.md) - Interactive visualization plugin

+## Installation

+In this project the python package manager uv is used.
+You can use the command **uv sync** to automatically install all the requirements as well as the slicing library and the tensorboard plugin into a virtual environment.
+You can activate the venv manually or use run the script like **uv run hyperparamerter-tuning-example.py** or **uv run tensorboard**.
+It installs both of the local packages in development mode which means that changes you make are directly applied.

+If you want to use the library in an online environment like google colab you can use **!pip install git+https://github.com/joeseegtatz/loss-slicer.git#subdirectory=slicing-library**

 ## Development

 If you are new to PyTorch I would highly recommend their [documentation](https://docs.pytorch.org/tutorials/beginner/basics/intro.html) to get started.